-Sometimes, non-threatened species can decline rapidly in a short period of time.
-In the 1970s, there were still so many Vietnamese pond turtles in Vietnam that people even considered them a pest.
-But in 50 years, about 99% of all Vietnamese pond turtles disappeared from the wild.
-Today, it is one of the most endangered turtle species in the world.
-That's why Rotterdam Zoo is helping to protect the Vietnamese pond turtle from extinction.
+Sometimes, non-endangered species can decline rapidly in a short period of time.
+In the 1930s, there were so many Vietnamese pond turtles that people even considered them a pest.
+But from 1941 onwards, none were observed in the wild for a long time.
+It was not until 2006 that it was discovered that they were not yet extinct.
+Nevertheless, it is one of the most endangered turtle species in the world.
+That is why Rotterdam Zoo is dedicated to protect the Vietnamese pond turtle from extinction.

 ± 46 years